xapian/xapian-docsprint/concepts/search/search_limitations.rst

 ---------------------------

-If you try to search many databases concurrently, you may hit the per-process file-descriptor limit - each chert database uses between 3 and 7 fds depending which tables are present, and a process can only open a certain number (on Linux, the default is usually 1024, so that limits you to a few hundred concurrently open databases).
+If you try to search many databases concurrently, you may hit the per-process file-descriptor limit - each glass database uses between 1 and 6 fds depending which tables are present, and a process can only open a certain number (on Linux, the default is usually 1024, so that limits you to a few hundred concurrently open databases).
 You can `raise the per-process limit <https://wiki.debian.org/Limits>`_ on some Unix-like